 Ways to Raise Your FICO Score for Home Buying

-You might think that the home buying process starts with getting pre-approved by a lender or with choosing a real estate agent.
+Choosing a lender isn't the first step in becoming a homeowner.
 The quality of your wallet starts the home buying process.
-To make your goal of homeownership realized, you must consider your FICO score along with the type of lender for which you'll qualify in Newburgh.
+To become a homeowner, considering your credit score is a must along with the type of loan for which you'll qualify in Newburgh, New York.

 - Credit Inquiries — Do you have too many open accounts?